cypress-io/cypress-documentation/source/guides/guides/debugging.md

 101
 ```

 If there is a missing dependency, the application should print an error message.
-You can see the Electron own verbose log messages by setting an {% url "environment variable ELECTRON_ENABLE_LOGGING" https://electronjs.org/docs/api/environment-variables %}:
+You can see the Electron verbose log messages by setting an {% url "environment variable ELECTRON_ENABLE_LOGGING" https://electronjs.org/docs/api/environment-variables %}:

 ```shell
 ELECTRON_ENABLE_LOGGING=true DISPLAY=10.130.4.201:0 /root/.cache/Cypress/3.3.1/Cypress/Cypress --smoke-test --ping=101